-World Holocaust Forum, Sheldon Adelson remarked: "My wife Miriam and I, a Sabra and a Diaspora Jew, are completely united in our commitment to supporting in the sphere of Yad Vashem... at some point, the Holocaust will no longer be a living memory.
+World Holocaust Forum, Sheldon Adelson remarked: "My wife Miriam and I, a Sabra and a Diaspora Jew, are completely united in our commitment to supporting in the sphere of Yad Vashem....
+At some point, the Holocaust will no longer be a living memory.
 Its stories of horror and heroism will be relegated to books, files and video testimonials.
-Miriam and I trust Yad Vashem to find ways to preserve Holocaust education as a priority... we feel a measure of satisfaction that some justice is being done."
+Miriam and I trust Yad Vashem to find ways to preserve Holocaust education as a priority....
+We feel a measure of satisfaction that some justice is being done."

 he Adelson Academy will spearhead efforts to enhance effective, accurate and meaningful global Holocaust education programs.
-Given the continuing relevance of the Ho current societal polarization, the Academy will further concentrate on creating more in-depth initiatives, in the classroom, lecture halls and online Key on a sphere.
-It will also reach out to official visitors to the Mount of Remembrance, in order to foster new international partnerships and cooperative agreements.
+Given the continuing relevance of the Holocaust to current societal polarization, the Academy will further concentrate on creating more in-depth initiatives, in the y classroom, lecture halls and the online sphere.
+It will also reach out to tional Le official visitors to the Mount of Remembrance, in order to foster new international partnerships and cooperative agreements.

-Two years of working under unprecedented conditions due to the COVID-19 pandemic has provided Yad Vashem with a unique opportunity to delve into how best to empower its graduates based around the world who are seeking mentorship and direction.
+Two years of working under unprecedented conditions due to the COVID-19 pandemic have provided Yad Vashem with a unique opportunity to delve into how best to empower its graduates based around the world who are seeking mentorship and direction.
 During the pandemic, staff at the International School for Holocaust Studies heard from hundreds of them regularly, all keen to organize programming, online and in-person, to amplify their activism and reach in the sphere of Holocaust education.
 The Adelson Academy seeks to provide a platform for this, too.

-The Academy will focus much of its activities and programs, both at Yad Vashem in Jerusalem and online, on widening the scope of Yad Vashem seminar graduates - "ambassadors" of Holocaust education around the world - and forging closer and more productive networking between the room, lecture halls and online Key on the occasion of the opening of the new Dr. Miriam and Sheldon G. Adelson Educasophere, It will also reach out to officional Leadership Academy.

-most effective amongst them.
+The Academy will focus much of its activities and programs, both at Yad Vashem in Jerusalem and online, on widening the scope of Yad Vashem seminar graduates - "ambassadors" of Holocaust education around the world - and forging closer and more productive networking between the more in-depth initiatives, in the classroom, lecture halls and the online sphere.
+It will also reach out to most effective among them.
 Yad Vashem's "ambassadors" are diverse in both scope and range.
-They include a teacher from India, who following participation in a Yad Vashem seminar, returned home and facilitated agreements between Yad Vashem and the Indian Ministry of Education to ensure comprehensive curricular Holocaust education; a school principal from France who, having participated in a tailored program, sent all her educators to Yad Vashem and completely redesigned the Holocaust education curriculum in the school, invoking the interdisciplinary models of the International School for Holocaust Studies and also encouraging the students to reach out to local survivors; and a lecturer from the Democratic Republic of the Congo who, having completed one of Yad Vashem's online courses, reached out to Yad Vashem to arrange a series of Holocaust Education seminars at his university.
+They include a teacher from India who, following participation in a Yad Vashem seminar, returned home and facilitated agreements between Yad Vashem and the Indian Ministry of Education to ensure comprehensive curricular Holocaust education; a school principal from France who, having participated in a tailored program, sent all her educators to Yad Vashem and completely redesigned the Holocaust education curriculum in the school, invoking the interdisciplinary models of the International School for Holocaust Studies and also encouraging the students to reach out to local survivors; and a lecturer from the Democratic Republic of the Congo who, having completed one of Yad Vashem's online courses, reached out to Yad Vashem to arrange a series of Holocaust education seminars at his university.